 IFA's t-stat calculator requires just three inputs: average excess return (alpha), standard deviation of alpha, and time period in years.
 Click "Calculate" and you'll see how many years of data you'd need for a t-stat of two.

-Most fund rating services — Morningstar, Lipper, Bloomberg — hide the standard deviation of alpha.
+Most fund rating services — Morningstar, Lipper, Bloomberg — do not provide the standard deviations of past alphas.
 Why?
-Because it exposes how unreliable most track records are.
+Because it would expose just how unreliable most fund track records are.

-IFA's 20-year fund performance chart shows everything you need: average alpha, standard deviation, and year-by-year breakdown.
+IFA's 20-year fund performance chart shows everything you need: average alpha, standard deviation, and year-by-year alphas.
 Click "Sort by Fund Company," select a fund, and the data appears.
-This transparency is the exception, not the rule.
+To our knowledge, this transparency is unique to IFA and is the exception among firms that analyze fund performance, not the rule.

 A Note on Benchmarks

-The examples ahead use Morningstar benchmarks — the consumer-grade standard.
-Later, we'll show you what happens when academics apply a stricter test using Fama-French factors.
-Spoiler: funds that look like winners often vanish under scrutiny.
+The examples above use Morningstar benchmarks — the consumer-grade standard, with a few mentions of the FF3F model.
+Later, we'll show you what happens when academics apply a stricter test using the aforementioned Fama-French factors.
+Spoiler: funds that look like winners often vanish under academic scrutiny.
 But first, let's see what the standard method reveals.

 Testing the Claims: Real Funds, Real Numbers